 Pratt Area Community Council (2004-5) Strategic planning research in partnership with Butler + Associates.
 The project focused on a comprehensive examination of Fort Greene/Clinton Hill (CD2) and Bedford-Stuyvesant (CD3).
-The analysis was drawn from the U.S. Census from 1960 to 2000 and from the Housing Vacancy Survey.
+My analysis drew from the U.S. Census from 1960 to 2000 and from the Housing Vacancy Survey.
 Research and analysis contributed to recommendations identifying new housing and community development opportunities for the PACC Board of Directors and staff.

-Public Places/Public Process (2005) Planning and implementation of a professional program for submission of case studies reviewing civic engagement impacts on design products.
+Public Places/Public Process (2005) Planning and implementing a professional program for submission of case studies reviewing civic engagement impacts design products.
 The program is conducted in cooperation with the American Planning Association Metro Chapter and the Regional Planning Association (NY, CT, and NJ).
 See APA Project for details.

 New Housing New York (2005) Consultant to the American Institute of Architects – New York Chapter to design and develop an innovative community development competition.
 The program has established a site and is currently implementing an affordable housing project to demonstrate innovative financing and construction solutions—conducted requests for qualifications and proposals initiative.
 For additional development.

 City College Architectural Center (2005) Consultation with the City College of New York’s planning and architectural outreach program.
 Services include ongoing strategic planning for the Policy Board, identifying and selecting service projects, preparing fundraising narratives and proposals to targeted sources.
-For additional information, please see: CCAC Funding $10,000.
+Funding $10,000.

 Neighborhood Planning and Land Use Study (2005-2006) Plan for Community District 12 in Manhattan (Washington Heights and Inwood) The plan focused on zoning changes needed to stimulate inclusionary housing and neighborhood preservation solutions.
 Funding $90,000.

 Pratt Area Community Council (2004-5) Strategic planning research in partnership with Butler + Associates.
 The project focused on a comprehensive examination of Fort Greene/Clinton Hill (CD2) and Bedford-Stuyvesant (CD3).
-The analysis was drawn from the U.S. Census from 1960 to 2000 and from the Housing Vacancy Survey.
+My analysis drew from the U.S. Census from 1960 to 2000 and from the Housing Vacancy Survey.
 Research and analysis contributed to recommendations identifying new housing and community development opportunities for the PACC Board of Directors and staff.
 Funding $20,00

 Institute for Urban Design (2005) Consultant and editor of Urban Design Update, special research survey edition of community outreach programs in North American graduate urban design schools.
 For additional information, please see: March/April News Funding $5,000